theresa-mashura/BlueJ.NaiveTicket/README.md

 possible?
 	* Check by pressing the compile button to see if there is an error message.
 	* Make sure that you reinstantiate the original version after your experiments!
-	* 	Yes, the order does matter.
+		Yes, the order does matter.
 It will throw errors if not in correct order.

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?
 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.
-* 	Yes, it will give an error if you don't.
+	Yes, it will give an error if you don't.

 ### Exercise 2.15
-* Write in full the declaration for a field of type `int` whose name is `status`.
+* Write in full the declaration for a field of type `int` whose name is `status`. private int status;

 ### Exercise 2.16
 * To what class does the following constructor belong?